b-cho/galeforce/README.md

 ## Features

 *   **Full API support** for all Riot games, Data Dragon (LoL and LoR), and the Live Client Data API
-    *   Environment variable config integration for API keys and other values on both the desktop and platforms including Heroku.
+    *   Environment variable config integration for API keys and other values on both the desktop and platforms including Heroku
 *   **Customizable rate limiting** with Redis clustering support and automated retries
 *   **Fully-typed DTOs and parameters** for *all* endpoints
 *   **Fluent interface** for seamless method chaining